jaiminshahh/Lighthouse-Innovation-Readiness-Index/README.md

 ### Setting Up the Project

 1. **Install Dependencies**
-   In your terminal (inside the digital-miq-tracker folder), run:
+   In your terminal (inside the Lighthouse-Innovation-Readiness-Index folder), run:
    ```bash
    npm install
    ```